AI-powered veterinary diagnostics

 Veterinary Diagnostic AI Applications_Finn Pathologists_IHC - MIB-1 (Ki-67)_1_logo 1

-Discover the power of AI for pet diagnostics
+Discover the power of AI for image analysis

-• How AI-assisted image analysis can increase efficiency, precision, and consistency in a case-centric workflow.
+• How AI-assisted image analysis can increase efficiency, precision, and consistency in the pathology workflow.

-• The limitless possibilities Aiforia® Platform offers and the suitable AI applications for your workflow.
+• The limitless possibilities Aiforia® Platform offers – both for research and clinical diagnostics – and the suitable use cases for your needs.

-Fill in the form, and one of our experts will contact you shortly.
+Fill in the form, and one of our experts will contact you shortly to schedule the time.